Jess Bush: Personal life

+Jess Bush was born on 26 March 1992, and is from Keperra, Queensland, a suburb of Brisbane, Australia.
+In speaking with The Daily Beast in mid-2023 about Star Trek: Strange New Worlds LGBTQ+ representation—and her portrayal of a bisexual character—Bush unhesitatingly told the interviewer, "I'm queer".

-Visual arts
+Visual arts career

-A visual artist since childhood, Bush began selling her pieces professionally at age 19.
+Originally a visual artist from childhood through her mid-20s, Bush began selling her pieces professionally at age 19.
 She is also a jewellery designer, and some of her pieces appear on Strange New Worlds.
+In April 2017, Bush's studio was in Sydney's "infamous Hibernian House", she had recently returned from painting two commissioned murals in New York City, and was a finalist in 2017's Muswellbrook Art Prize—New South Wales' second biggest art prize.

 Bee Totem

-Since 2019, Bush has been developing and exhibiting her ongoing Bee Totem series.
-She collects dead honey bees from beekeepers, and preserves them in spheres of crystal resin and attaching fine jewellery chains.
+In 2019, Bush began developing and exhibiting her ongoing Bee Totem series.
+She collects dead honey bees from beekeepers, preserves them in spheres of crystal resin, and attaches fine jewellery chains.
 Her exhibitions collaborate with projection artists and sound designers to hang the many preserved bees at different heights to create shapes and experiences in three-dimensional space.

 For herself, Bee Totem is about recognizing and emphasizing the importance of the bees that, not only make the human world livable, but then "live by the thousands and die quietly by the thousands."
 The individual preserved bee in the sphere is amplified and magnified, showing its intelligence and beauty; it causes the observer to "pause and think about the moment that it died, because its frozen in that moment after its death, so its kind of like a memorial."
 The installation then amplifies "that impact of thousands dead at the same time".